 For rate limiting in loops, check isLast before sleeping to avoid an unnecessary delay after the final item.

-Use exponential backoff for retries: Sleep for 2^retryCount seconds (2, 4, 8, 16…) to give failing services more recovery time.
+Use exponential backoff for retries: Pause for 2^retryCount seconds (2, 4, 8, 16…) to give failing services more recovery time.

 When polling, start with shorter intervals and increase them over time to balance responsiveness with API efficiency.